+- 1) Knock on the door.

+- 2) Introduce yourself to the resident.

+- 3) Perform hand hygiene.

+- a.
+Cover all surfaces of hands with hand sanitizer.

+- b.
+Rub your hands together until they are completely dry.

+- 4) Explain the procedure to the resident.

+- 5) Balance (or zero) scale.

+- 6) Assist the resident to stand.

+- 7) Walk the resident to the scale.

+- 8) Assist the resident in stepping on the scale.

+- 9) Check that the resident is centered on the scale.

+- 10) Check that the resident has their arms at their sides.

-- 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene. - a.
+- 11) Check that the resident is not holding onto anything that would alter the weight reading. - 12) Appropriately adjust weights until the scale is in balance. - 13) Return the resident to the chair. - 14) Assist the resident to sit in the chair. - 15) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 4) Explain the procedure to the resident. - 5) Balance (or zero) scale. - 6) Assist resident to stand. - 7) Walk the resident to the scale. - 8) Assist the resident in stepping on the scale. - 9) Check that the resident is centered on the scale. - 10) Check that the resident has arms at the side. - 11) Check that the resident is not holding on to anything that would alter the weight reading. - 12) Appropriately adjust weights until the scale is in balance. - 13) Return the resident to the chair. - 14) Assist the resident to sit in the chair.

-- 15) Place the call light or signal calling device within easy reach of the resident. - 16) Maintain respectful, courteous interpersonal interactions at all times. - 17) Perform hand hygiene. - a.
-Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 18) Record weight on the previously signed recording form. - 19) The candidate's recorded weight varies no more than 2 lb. from the RN Test Observer's recorded weight.
+Rub your hands together until they are completely dry. - 16) Place the call light or signal calling device within easy reach of the resident. - 17) Maintain respectful, courteous interpersonal interactions at all times. - 18) Record weight on the previously signed recording form. - 19) The candidate's recorded weight varies no more than two (2) pounds from the RN Test Observer's recorded weight.